walshbr/introduction-to-text-analysis/topic-modeling/topic-modeling-case-studies.md

 We call this an **unsupervised classifier** because we are asking the computer to analyze and mark a text without giving it any clear directions.
 We just say, "here is some text.
 Do your thing and tell me what you find."
 A **supervised classifier** would take information from us to help it make decisions.
 We might say, "read this text.
 If it has more than fifty uses of the word 'crime' mark it as 'detective fiction.'
 If it has fifty uses of the word 'sex,' mark it as 'romance.'
+Unsupervised classifiers like topic modeling instead no very little about the underlying texts that they are examining.
+Instead, they process them based on an **algorithm**.
+An algorithm as described by Bethany Nowviskie is

+n the simplest terms, an algorithm is any effective procedure that pursues the solution of a problem by means of a predetermined sequence of actions, or steps.